When to Apply for Student Loans: Everything You Need to Know

 Unsure when is the best time to apply for student loans?
 The time from application to disbursement (when your student loan is sent to your school) varies by lender.
 While some lenders can process your loan very quickly, you shouldn’t wait until the last minute to start applying for student loans.
 It’s a good idea to start shopping for student loans early and to apply for student loans as early as you can so that you don’t miss a deadline.

 Federal vs. Private Student Loan Deadlines

-Deadlines for applying for student loans differ depending on the type of loan – Federal vs. Private.
+When to apply for student loans differs depending on the type of loan – Federal vs. Private.
 Federal loans are issued by the government, while private loans are issued by non-government entities, such as banks and credit unions.
-Private lenders typically offer more flexible timelines when it comes to applying.
+Private lenders typically offer more flexible timelines when it comes to applying for student loans.

 When to Apply For Federal Student Loans